The 11 most important facilities management metrics

 No individual is therefore overloaded, improving the quality of work they do and ensuring no jobs are missed.
-If you do not have the required resource to complete the remaining tasks at any given point, be sure to use our software to prioritize jobs (based on pre-determined priority codes).
+If you do not have the required resource to complete the remaining tasks at any given point, be sure to use our software to prioritise jobs (based on pre-determined priority codes).

 Facility management metric KPIs – FAQs

 As you can see, different facility management performance metrics can provide you with the insight you need to run a successful business and manage your space accordingly.